 What Should I NOT Bring to Inpatient Treatment?

 There is a list of items you should not bring with you.
 It’s important to always remember the rules and regulations of our facility (or any rehab center in general).
 Certain items could create complications for you and your fellow peers.
 Rehab should be a clean, safe, and open space for recovery without distractions or drugs (especially).
-While each rehab center may be more open or strict, these items are banned in almost every case:

 - Drugs or alcohol of any kind